ahadilyasfake/ahadilyasfake/README.md

 # About Me:<img src='.github/workflows/cartoon1.gif' height=65/>

-- Hi, I am <a href="https://linkedin.com/in/samadpls" target="blank">Abdul Ahad🤍</a>, a software engineering👨🏼‍💻 student at UIT. ..
-An introvert who took computer science to stay alone and do work.
+- Hi, I am <a href="https://linkedin.com/in/samadpls" target="blank">Abdul Ahad🤍</a>, a web developer👨🏼‍💻 student at SMIT. ..
+An introvert who took programing to stay alone and do work.
 But who would knew programming would become my passion.
-I enjoy solving programming problems and love Python🐍.
+I enjoy solving programming problems and love REACT.
 GitHub is one of the places where I learned the most.
 I have interest in Data science, front-end and JavaScript.
 Aim to contribute to the developer community.
 ------
-🔭 I’m currently working on Web Development<br>🌱 I’m currently learning Data Science<br>💬 Ask me about Python, HTML & CSS, Vs Code<br>👨🏼‍💻 Tech Geek, always ready to learn new Technologies/Frameworks/Languages.<br>
+🔭 I’m currently working on Web Development<br>🌱 I’m currently learning Web development<br>💬 Ask me about React, HTML & CSS, Vs Code<br>👨🏼‍💻 Tech Geek, always ready to learn new Technologies/Frameworks/Languages.<br>

 ## <img src='.github/workflows/tech.gif' height=60/> Socials:
 <div align='center'>